magento/devdocs/guides/v2.0/howdoi/checkout/checkout_customize.md

 </page>
 {%endhighlight xml%}

-3. In the `<Magento_Checkout_module_dir>/view/frontend/layout/checkout_index_index.xml` file, find the component you need to customize you need to re-assign and copy this node and all parent nodes up to `<argument>` (no need to leave the attributes and values).
-Leave only those child nodes which correspond to the properties which you need to customize.
+3. In the `<Magento_Checkout_module_dir>/view/frontend/layout/checkout_index_index.xml` file, find the component that you need to customize.
+Copy the corresponding node and all parent nodes up to `<argument>`.
+There is no need to leave all the attributes and values of parente nodes, as you are not going to change them.

 4. Change the path to the component's `.js` file, template or any other property.